ethereum-optimism/optimistic-specs/specs/deposits.md

 transaction type on the L1 chain in the future.
 We don't pick `0x7F` itself in case it becomes used for a variable-length encoding scheme.

+We chose to add a version field to the deposit transaction to enable the protocol to upgrade the deposit transaction type without having to take another [EIP-2718] transaction type selector.

 ### Source hash computation

 The `sourceHash` of a deposit transaction is computed based on the origin: